 Our current projects include the studies of peptide/protein assemblies, protein-drug interactions, as well as bioinspired, organic, and hybrid materials, ranging from microscopic (~angstrom, ~nanosecond) to mesoscopic scales (~millimeter, ~millisecond).

 To achieve their biological functions, proteins often require interactions with the environment and their partners.
-We are studying how medically important peptides and proteins interact with other peptides/proteins, lipids, sugars, and small organic molecules at a variety of length and time scales.
+We are studying how medically important peptides and proteins interact with other peptides/proteins, lipids, sugars, and small molecules at a variety of length and time scales.

 Many supramolecular materials have intriguing shapes, properties, and functions.
 To better design materials for applications to biomedicine, catalysis, and sensing, we are developing multiscale methods to model their structures and dynamics, as well as to explore their assembly processes.

 We endeavor to access larger biological/material complexes and longer chemical processes, by creating new ideas of multiscale modeling.
 One of our key ideas is to change the modeling resolutions based on the needs.
 With smooth transitions between different resolutions, we are constructing new multiscale theory and methodology.

 Jianing received the 2020 NSF CAREER award.

 Jianing received the 2019 OpenEye Junior Faculty Award of ACS COMP Division.
 She will present our latest progress in multiscale modeling of peptide self-assembly at the ACS National Meeting at San Diego.

 Jiaing received the 2019 Burroughs Wellcome Fund Collaborative Research Award.

 Our joint application "Nanotechnology for Assessing Saffron Quality: Advanced Tools for an Emerging High-value Crop” is funded by USDA!